Error distributions for random grid approximations of multidimensional stochastic integrals: Approximation of stochastic integrals

-\begin{proof}[Proof of Theorem \ref{thm:error}] We first assume that the coefficients $\alpha$ and $\beta$ are uniformly bounded, and prove that the result holds under this extra assumption.
+or, equivalently, if $\{X_n/a_n\}_{n\geq1}$ is \textit{tight}.
+We first assume that the coefficients $\alpha$ and $\beta$ are uniformly bounded, and prove that the result holds under this extra assumption.
 The general result for unbounded coefficients then follows by an easy localization argument which is given at the end of the proof.
-We again write $\bar{\F}_{v}$ instead of $\F_{\tau_{v}}$ and often suppress the explicit dependence on $n$ and e.g. write $\tau_{v}$ instead of $\tau_{v}^n$.
+We again write $\bar{\F}_{v}$ instead of $\F_{\tau_{v}}$ and often suppress the explicit dependence on $n$ and, for example, write $\tau_{v}$ instead of $\tau_{v}^n$.\vadjust{\goodbreak}